QTC-UMD/rydiqule/docs/source/dev/tests.rst

   * - experiments
     - Marks a test that represents a full experiment.
   * - util
-    - Marks a test of the ancillary utilties.
+    - Marks a test of the ancillary utilities.
   * - structure
     - Marks a test of the definition of the atomic system.
   * - exception